MichaelHatherly/Docile.jl/doc/objects/at-doc.md

 Document objects in source code such as *functions*, *methods*, *macros*, *types*, *globals*, and *modules*.

-Takes a string as documentation and/or a `(Symbol => Any)` dictionary containing metadata.
+Takes a string as documentation or a `meta` object containing a docstring and/or additional metadata.
+See `meta` for further details.
-Only one of these needs to be provided, but the docstring must appear first if both are needed.

 **Examples:**